-This term describes a state of consciousness with metabolic characteristics that set it apart from waking, dreaming, and sleeping.
-See why you should learn how to reach this restful state of meditation.
+This is the 4th state of consciousness.
+It has metabolic characteristics that set it apart from waking, dreaming, and sleeping.
+See why you need to learn how to reach this restful state of meditation.

 The Fourth State of Consciousness

 The meditative process for achieving this state is known as dhyāna.
 You can find this process in the Yoga Sutras of Patanjali.
 In this Hindu system, Dhyana is the seventh limb of this eightfold path.
 Other Eastern systems of mediation teach methods identical under a variety of names.

 One can reach the fourth state of consciousness using a simple but effective form of meditation.
 The two most common forms are TM and Japa meditation listed above.
 These processes are based on the use of specific sounds from ancient languages like Sanskrit.
 These languages are based on the energetic properties of sound.
 These sounds are often used together in what we know as Mantras.
 When the Mantra is used correctly, this sound allows the active mind to become silent.
 It allows us to quiet the mind and enter a deep state of rest while the mind remains alert but silent.

 The Benefits of Samādhi

 It doesn’t matter which technique you use to reach this state.
 It’s a spiritual technology everyone should learn.
 Practicing the fourth state of consciousness builds the platform for other higher states.

 When you can combine the 4th state with the waking state, you enter another state of consciousness.
 The sixth state is Witnessing because those who achieve this state can observe reality from two distinct vantage points.
 Additionally, they also report Seeing through their physical senses and at the same time viewing their bodies from above.
 Thus, one is witnessing from a separate perspective while living in the physical body.